Alpha Omega Alpha

 Alpha Omega Alpha is the only national honor medical society in the world.
 National Alpha Omega Alpha was established in 1902 at the College of Physicians and Surgeons in Chicago, the Kansas Alpha Chapter received its charter in 1931.
 Its raison d' etre can be expressed in a phrase: to recognize and perpetuate excellence in the medical profession.
 As stated in the society's constitution, "Alpha Omega Alpha is organized for educational purposes exclusively and not for profit, and its aims shall be the promotion of scholarship and research in medical schools, the encouragement of a high standard of character and conduct among medical students and graduates, and recognition of high attainment in medical science, practice and related fields."

 To fulfill the role it has set for itself, Alpha Omega Alpha elects outstanding medical students, graduates, alumni and honorary members to its ranks and offers its membership important national programs like: Alpha Omega Alpha Visiting Professorships, a quarterly journal, The Pharos, Student Research Fellowships, and two Distinguished Teaching Awards and Volunteer Faculty Awards in collaboration with the Association of American Medical Colleges.
 In addition to national programs, the Kansas Alpha Chapter produces the KUMC Clinical Student Orientation Manual, the Alpha Omega Alpha Student Mentorship Guide and participates in various community service projects.

 Election to Alpha Omega Alpha is a distinction that accompanies a physician throughout his or her career.
-Especially for the younger physician, the society provides a forum for the exchange of ideas as well as a source of valuable contacts.
 Members can be elected as students, residents, alumni or faculty of an affiliated institution, or by virtue of distinguished achievement in any field related to medicine, on a honorary basis.